How To Raise the first Acre of the Best Tasting Tomatoes in the Midwest

 From: St. Peters: Hwy 70 East to Hwy 370 East to 94 or 3rd St. Exit.
 Go Left on Hwy 94, 2 miles.
 Hermans Farm will be on your left.

 Taking Reservations for Field Trips and Birthday Parties for this season which includes an Educational Hayride!

 Locally grown produce for the freshest taste.

 Hardy, locally grown annuals of all varieties

-Blackberries, Peaches, Tomatoes, Apples and Pumpkins also Dig your own Mums
+Blackberries, Peaches, Tomatoes, Apples and Pumpkins also U-Choose we Dig Mums.

 Look around and see what all we have to offer in locally grown fresh produce, hardy flowers, annuals, hanging baskets, herbs, and bedding plants.